 More and more commercial satellite telecommunication services exist, based either on geostationary telecommunication satellites or on low earth orbit satellites' constellation.
 Aside voice services, the operators offer data transmission services, generally using standard telecommunication protocols (IP based) and allowing M2M services.
 The required modems are not specific to meteorological applications, adapted to many data acquisition systems and therefore, available at a quite low price.
-This allows the design of a system where the AWS and the transmission modem are functionally separated, thus allowing an easy change of the telecommunication operator, for example.
+This allows the design of a system where the AWS and the transmission modem are functionally separated, thus allowing an easy change of the telecommunication modem during the life cycle of the system, to use the services of a new (less expensive) telecommunication operator, for example.
 Sometimes, the way to use the telecommunication service has to be optimized to minimize the transmission cost, often linked to the quantity of data to be transmitted.